helmholtz-analytics/heat/README.md

 # Hacking

 If you want to work with the development version, you can check out the sources using

 ```
 $ git clone <https://github.com/helmholtz-analytics/heat.git>
 ```

 The installation can then be done from the checked-out sources with

 ```
 $ pip install heat[hdf5,netcdf,dev]
 ```

 # Contribution guidelines

-**We welcome contributions from the community, if you want to contribute to heat, be sure to review the [Contribution Guidelines](contributing.md) before getting started!**
+**We welcome contributions from the community, if you want to contribute to Heat, be sure to review the [Contribution Guidelines](contributing.md) before getting started!**

 We use [GitHub issues](https://github.com/helmholtz-analytics/heat/issues) for tracking requests and bugs, please see [Discussions](https://github.com/helmholtz-analytics/heat/discussions) for general questions and discussion, and You can also get in touch with us on [Mattermost](https://mattermost.hzdr.de/signup_user_complete/?id=3sixwk9okpbzpjyfrhen5jpqfo).
 You can sign up with your GitHub credentials.
 Once you log in, you can introduce yourself on the `Town Square` channel.

 # License